marianoguerra/ioriodb/README.rst

       -s SEED, --seed SEED  number of streams to use per bucket -i ITERATIONS, --iterations ITERATIONS
                             number of iterations to run
-      -t THREADS, --threads THREADS
+      -I INSERTERS, --inserters INSERTERS
+                            number of threads for inserters to use -L LISTERS, --listers LISTERS
+                            number of threads for listers to use -R REQUESTERS, --requesters REQUESTERS
-                            number of threads to use
+                            number of threads for requesters to use

     # 100 iterations for 5 buckets with 5 streams each, use default credentials
-    # use 4 threads
+    # use 4 threads for inserters, 1 for listers and 2 for requesters
-    #  (that means 4 threads inserting, 4 querying and 4 listing buckets and steams
+    # that means 4 threads inserting, 2 querying and 1 listing buckets and steams
-    ./apitest.py -i 100 -t 4
+    ./apitest.py -i 100 -I 4 -L 1 -R 2

 Multinode
 ---------